RanMatalon/ADNI-3D-CNN/README.md

 * MCI - Mild cognitive impairment
 * AD - Alzheimer Disease

-Because of the 3 dimensions, the data any image contains is huge, so it was necessary to resize any dimension by 1/2 (Total data kept from the original image is 1/8).
+Because of the 3 dimensions, the data any image contains is huge, so it was necessary to resize any dimension by 0.65.

 Pay attention to the 3D-Maxpooling layers, which do the big difference from normal CNN.
 The network yielded pretty good result - 93% accuracy.

 The K-Fold Cross validation test proves the stability of the model too.

+Then, we explore the activations of the model on the image and how it detects AD, through plotting slices of the image at any activation layer.